imbolc/japronto-extra/README.md

 Japronto Extra
 ==============
-A bit of sugar for the fastest python framework: `pip install japronto-extra`
+A bit of sugar for the fastest python framework: `pip install orjson japronto-extra`

 ```python
 @route("/")